 - You might miss out on potential gains.
 There’s always the risk that the stock you sell off at a loss will suddenly grow again, so paying attention to the industries or companies you are investing in is key.

 - It’s a lot of work.
 If your robo-advisor or personal financial advisor isn’t doing the calculations for you, this process might require entirely too much juggling to make it worthwhile.

 - Transaction fees still apply for all trades and sales, unless otherwise stated with your advisor (robo or human).
 Check the fine print to make sure all this movement in your portfolio is good for your long-term goals.

 The Takeaway: Robo-Advisors and Tax-Loss Harvesting

-Even if tax-loss harvesting isn’t the right strategy for your investments, many robo-advisors offer other tax minimization strategies, like tax-deferred accounts, to help you meet your financial goals.
+Even if tax-loss harvesting isn’t the right strategy for your investments, many robo-advisors offer other tax minimization strategies, like ading municipal bonds to your taxable accounts, to help you meet your financial goals.

 Disclosure: Please note that this article may contain affiliate links which means that – at zero cost to you – I might earn a commission if you sign up or buy through the affiliate link.
 That said, I never recommend anything I don’t believe is valuable